The Martial Compendium 5E

 18 Mesmerizing patterns cover your body.
 When a creature with 10 feet of you wants to attack you, it must first succeed a Wisdom saving throw or become Charmed by you.
 Each creature can only be effected once per Rage.

 19 You absorb magic around you.
 You have Advantage on saving throws against spells and magical effects.
-When you roll a 19 or 20 on a save this way, the spell takes no effect at all, and you regain a Superiority die.
+When you roll a 19 or 20 on a save this way, the spell takes no effect at all, and you regain a Stamina.

 20 You start to flicker as space warps around you.
-As a Bonus Action, you can either teleport up to 30 feet to an unoccupied space you can see, or you can expend a superiority die to cast Vortex Warp.
+As a Bonus Action, you can either teleport up to 30 feet to an unoccupied space you can see, or you spend a Stamina to cast Vortex Warp.

 ¹: The spell is cast as though a spell slot equal to your Rage bonus was used to cast it.